brennanhumphrey/vt-sniper/README.md

     <img src="assets/demo.gif" width="600" alt="VT Sniper Demo">
 </p>

+> **Note:** For the best visual experience, use a terminal with a [Nerd Font](https://www.nerdfonts.com/) installed (e.g., FiraCode Nerd Font, JetBrains Mono Nerd Font).
+The tool will still work without Nerd Fonts, but icons may not display correctly.

 ## Overview

 VT Sniper automates the tedious process of repeatedly checking the Virginia Tech course registration system for available seats.
 It monitors one or more Course Reference Numbers (CRNs) and sends you an email notification the moment a seat becomes available in your desired class.